 Darren Ronan is a professional musician who graduated from University of North Florida with a Bachelors in Music, served as Band Director at St. Johns Country Day School '01-'07 and is currently the elementary Music Teacher at Grace Episcopal Day School in Orange Park.
 He has toured the southern United States playing in a variety of musical settings.
-He has opened shows and shared stages with such notable performers as Booker T., Diane Schuur, Dwight Yoakum, Dick Dale, Syl Johnson, Mickey Thomas from Starship, Randy Weston, Junior Brown, and Big Sandy and the Fly-rite Boys and has provided percussion for musicals such as "Pippin" and "Bye Bye Birdie."
-He released "Good Things," his album of all-original music in 2009, and opened Ronan School of Music in 2010.
+He has opened shows and shared stages with such notable performers as Booker T., Diane Schuur, Elvin Bishop, Dwight Yoakum, Dick Dale, Southern Culture on the Skids, Syl Johnson, Evan Dando, Mickey Thomas from Starship, Vic Chestnut, Randy Weston, Junior Brown, and Big Sandy and the Fly-rite Boys and has provided percussion for musicals such as "Pippin" and "Bye Bye Birdie."
+He currently performs as a solo acoustic act and with his rockabilly band, The 77ds.
+"Good Things," his album of all-original music, was released in 2009, and he opened Ronan School of Music in 2010.

 Micah Mills - Violin

 BM Music Composition and Theory - Jacksonville University